 Rebecca, Maxx the dog, and I stopped into the Castleton PetSmart this morning to see our dog trainer.
-She’s been working with us for several months, and we’ve grown quite fond of her.
+She has been helping out with dogs which help with PTSD and she’s been working with us for several months, and we’ve grown quite fond of her.

 While we’re taking a break from training because of life, we wanted her to know that we’d still swing by to see her.

 She’s also the first person we wanted to thank during The Year of Thank You so yesterday I dropped off a letter Rebecca and I wrote.
 After Maxx was checked into Doggie Day Camp, I tracked down the manager and talked with him for a few minutes about our experience with the trainer and told him that I hoped he’d share what we said to him.

 We found out today that he shared it with the entire staff.

 When we came into the store, employees continually came up to us and thanked us for writing that letter about her and about the staff.
 We continually were told: “Nobody ever says thank you.”